Transportation Employee Battles Union Officials’ Sexism, Self-Dealing

 Documents

-Mindy McFetridge is a single mother to a daughter with a serious medical condition and one of only a few women employed by PennDOT as a Transportation Equipment Operator in Venango County, Pennsylvania.
-Despite being told by a union official that she’s “just a girl in a man’s world,” Mindy had been named a PennDOT Workplace Hero.
+Mindy McFetridge is a single mother to a daughter with a serious medical condition.
+She is also one of only a few women employed by PennDOT as a Transportation Equipment Operator in Venango County, Pennsylvania.
+At one point, Mindy was told by a union official that she’s “just a girl in a man’s world,” despite being named a PennDOT Workplace Hero.

 But during Covid-19 shutdowns, American Federation of State, County and Municipal Employees (AFSCME) union officials served themselves at her expense.